nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

   - Who do you work for?
   - I don't need anything right now.
 - Cross the street, in direction of the Equipment Emporium / Cantina
-- **Proposition to talk with Carth (1/12)**
+- **Proposition to talk with Carth (0/12)**
-  - Is this a good time to ask you some more questions?
+  - I'd like to know some more about you, Carth.
-  - I just would like to know you better.
+  - You're talking like it's your fault.
+Like you failed somehow.
-  - This isn't an interrogation.
-I never said that.
-  - Like you said when we first met: Bastila didn't have time to use her powers.
-  - I'm a scout.
-I was recruited into the fleet for my skills, if you must know.
-  - **You'd rather I wasn't?**
-  - Are you implying *I* had something to do with the crash?
-  - Why would Bastila request my transfer?
-  - I'm telling you, Carth, I had nothing to do with the crash.
-  - Are you always this suspicious?
-  - I consider this important.
+  - Them?
+Do you mean the people of your home world?
 - Go to the Equipment Emporium and talk to Kebla Yurt
   - I want to ask you some questions.
   - I was wondering how you feel about the Sith?